 We have a Mini Schnauzer called Miko.
-She is 16 this year.
-We loved to
+She was born on 29 Oct 2004.

 If comfort and safety are priorities for you and your best friend then there is no better alternative than the Buddyrider™ pet seat.